Affordable housing by country: China

 Within the policies and mandates set by the central government, local governments are responsible for the operation of the program.
 Local governments usually appropriate state-owned land to real estate developers, who are responsible for the finance and construction of affordable housing.
 The profit for real estate developers is controlled to be less than 3%, so as to keep the price of housing at the affordable level.
 Individuals need to apply for the affordable housing through household and income investigation.

 The program is controversial in recent years because of insufficient construction, poor administration, and widespread corruption.
 Local government has limited incentive to provide affordable housing, as it means lower revenue from land-transferring fees and lower local GDP.
 As a result, the funding of the program has been decreasing ever since its inception, and the affordable housing construction rate dropped from 15.6% (1997) to 5.2% (2008).
 Because of the limited supply of affordable housing and excessive housing demand from the middle- to low-income populations, affordable housing are usually sold at high market price.
 In many cities, ineligible high-income households own affordable housing units whereas many qualified families are denied access.

 Housing Provident Fund (HPF) Program is another policy effort to provide affordable housing.
 China introduced the Housing Provident Fund (HPF) program nationwide in 1995.
 It is similar to housing fund programs in other countries such as Thailand and Singapore.
 HPF provides a mechanism allowing potential purchasers who have an income to save for and eventually purchase a unit dwelling (which may be a formerly public housing unit).
 The HPF includes a subsidized savings program linked to a retirement account, subsidized mortgage rates and price discounts for housing purchases.

+Denmark

+In Denmark, affordable housing constitutes around 20% of the housing stock, with approximately 560,000 affordable housing homes accommodating nearly 1 million people out of a total population of 5.8 million.
+The Danish government has taken steps to support the development and renovation of affordable housing to address climate impacts and promote a circular economy.
+In 2020, the government allocated EUR 5.5 billion for 'Green renovations' and the construction of new affordable housing, with the aim of reducing greenhouse gas emissions by 70% by 2030 and achieving climate neutrality by 2050.

+However, a recent EU report highlights the critical housing situation in Denmark, particularly affecting low-income families in urban areas like Copenhagen.
+The report emphasizes the need for action to address the challenges related to affordable housing, which includes high prices for owner-occupied housing, a heavily regulated rental market, and extended waiting times for social housing in major cities.
+The EU Commission's working paper urges Denmark to take measures to make the housing market more resilient and alleviate the difficulties faced by households in accessing affordable housing.